 World Cities is a project of the European Union managed by the Directorate General for Regional and Urban Policy (DG REGIO) of the European Commission.
 The project originates in a Preparatory Action of the European Parliament to promote the exchange of experience and best practice between the European Union and non-EU countries on the theme of territorial development with particular reference to urban development, urban-rural partnership and urban cross-border cooperation.

-During 2015-2016, the World Cities Project implemented several working meetings and study visits in China, India, Japan, Canada and Europe.
+Actions will be designed to increase so-called ‘triple-helix cooperation’ between governments, research and business.
 World Cities ultimate goal is to strengthen market opportunities and job creation while pursuing the sustainable economic development of the cities involved, thus fostering win-win cooperation.

 In case you are interested in getting your city or region involved in the cooperation with pairs in any of the above mentioned countries, please contact us at email@example.com.
 We will send you a questionnaire containing the selection criteria.
 The application process is open until 15.
 February 2017.